Android Emulators Online

 Android Emulators vs Physical Devices

 Android emulators simulate the hardware and software of Android devices on your computer so that you can test your Android apps without having a physical device in hand.
 While easily accessible and inexpensive, emulators have significant device hardware and software limitations.
-As a result, your mobile app may pass a test on an Android emulator online but fail on a real device.
+Your mobile app may pass a test on an Android emulator online but fail on a real device.
 In fact, Google even recommends that you test your mobile app on a real device prior to submitting it to the Play Store!
+Real Devices consider the hardware and software capabilities of the device when testing your website or mobile app.

 Compared to Android emulators, physical Android devices have the benefit of testing performance and accuracy.
 However, this requires buying, configuring and maintaining a lab of devices.
 Our Real Device Cloud gives you instant access to 1000s of real Android devices to test your mobile applications, right from your browser.